 Books like Rebuilding a Village deal with the aftermath of a long term catastrophic scenario.

-I’m interested in knowing your thoughts on this daydream.
-Is this something you’d be interested in, if the opportunity arose?
+If the right opportunity arose, what should we do?
 Should we create opportunities to make it happen?
 Or is this total insanity and foolishness?